rweather/generic-front-panel/doc/monitor.md

 * "C" enters the default examine / change mode.
 * "D" (or "do") starts executing programs.
 * "E" changes the examine address.
+* "5" enters single-step mode.

 All other keys act the same as "C".
 They may be assigned functions in the future.
-The Heathkit also had functions for setting breakpoints and single-stepping through code.
+The Heathkit also had a function for setting breakpoints.

 ## Examine / Change